EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 4. The candidate’s registration shall evidence his authority to earn practical experience in a pharmacy, under the supervision of a pharmacist, in satisfaction of the requirements for pharmacy technician certification.

 a.
-In the event the registration was issued to an applicant enrolled in a nationally accredited and board-approved training program, the candidate shall earn the amount of experience prescribed by the curriculum of that program, which may include hours earned in a consultant pharmacy practice which does not hold a pharmacy permit; or
+In the event the registration was issued to an applicant enrolled in a nationally-accredited and boardapproved training program, the candidate shall earn the amount of experience prescribed by the curriculum of that program.

 b.
-In the event the registration was issued to an applicant by any other method, the candidate shall earn at least 600 hours of practical experience in a pharmacy in Louisiana, provided however, that a candidate may received board credit for a maximum of 50 hours per week.
+In the event the registration was issued to an applicant by any other method, the candidate shall earn at least 600 hours of practical experience in a pharmacy in Louisiana.
+A candidate may receive board credit for a maximum of 50 hours per week, unless further limited by an Employment Certificate as required by the Louisiana

 5. Hours of practical experience earned by a candidate shall expire two years after the expiration date of the registration.